bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Tips" />
 </p>

 Okay, so a couple tips to get you started.
 The code you need to write should actually be really short.
 If you are writing more than five or six lines of code, you probably want to stop and rethink the logic behind what you&apos;re working on.
 I wrote it in two lines of code and that was each function in about two lines of code but I can see you putting it more in to five or six to break it down in to small pieces.
 You will need to think about how you&apos;re going to incorporate the quotes.
 Because don&apos;t forget, when you mix double quotes with single quotes, things can kind of get mixed up.
 You should also remember that if you want to put two Strings together, you need to use that plus operator in order to concatenate the Strings.

 This homework assignment is meant to give you an opportunity to do something that you&apos;re proud of.
 If you find yourself getting frustrated or lost, you should stop and ask for some help on the discussion board to make sure you&apos;re on the right track.
 But really, I&apos;m hoping that this something that you can do, that you can later use if you want to incorporate it into your own portfolio.
-So good luck.

 <h3 id="code-wk3">Link to All of the Code for Week Three</h3>

 The following is a link to all of the code for Week Three.
 The individual files are linked within the modules but the weekly collections may include additional code that you are free to use.

 <http://codepen.io/collection/noEJaj/>

 Even if you use CodePen, I encourage you to practice writing the code on your own.
 For now, I put complete examples in CodePen, but as time goes on, I will remove some of the commands to link the code together.
-You will need to work and learn that part on your own..
+You will need to work and learn that part on your own.

 <h3>Arrays</h3>